Frequently Asked Questions for S1 Admission Application

 - What co-curricular activities are provided by the School?

 Ans: The School provides a wide variety of co-curricular activities.
-The teams and clubs in 2013-2014 include:TypesClubs / TeamsAesthetic Development
+The teams and clubs in include (subject to change):TypesClubs / TeamsAesthetic Development

 Junior String Ensemble, Intermediate String Ensemble, Junior Handchime Ensemble, Senior Handchime Ensemble, Junior Band, Senior Band, Orchestra, Choir, A cappella Group, Visual Arts Club, Drama Club, Dance ClubIntellectual Development Bridge and Board Games Club, Home Economics ClubMoral & Civic Education and Spiritual Development Horticulture Club, Gospel Magic Club, Student FellowshipAcademic Development English Debate Team, Chinese Debate Team, English Society, Chinese Club, Mathematics Team, Putonghua Club, BAFS Society, History Club, Science Club, Computer Club, Current Affairs ClubLanguage Enhancement French, JapanesePhysical Development Athletics Team, Badminton Team, Basketball Team, Soccer Team, Swimming Team, Table Tennis Team, Volleyball TeamSchool and Community Service Student Union, Prefect Team, Saviour House, Priest House, King House, Christ House, Sports Association, Music Association, Interact Club, Careers Guidance Club, Red Cross, Scout, Student Librarian Team, Student Worship Team, English Ambassador, English Editorial / Publication Team, English Radio, Putonghua Ambassador, Photography Team, Stage Management Team, Campus TV Production Team, V-Power, I.T.
 Prefect, Student AmbassadorsSpecial Programme i-Bond, Alpha Element Programme